RTlabCBM/FidelityFinder/README.md

 10. [References](#references)

 ## Introduction
-**FidelityFinder** is a bioinformatics analysis pipeline to determine the fidelity transcriptases and the fidelity of DNA synthesis by reverse transcriptases (RTs) from sequences obtained by Next Generation Sequencing (NGS).
+**FidelityFinder** is a bioinformatics analysis pipeline to determine the fidelity of transcriptases and the fidelity of DNA synthesis by reverse transcriptases (RTs) from sequences obtained by Next Generation Sequencing (NGS).

 Fidelity determination is based on the "Primers IDs method".
 Each cDNA obtained by RTs is tagged with a barcode, so each cDNA molecule has a unique identity.
-Then, these cDNAs are amplified by PCR and added the adaptor sequences to generate a library (see [Libray preparation](#library-preparation) for a more detailed explanation).
+Then, these cDNAs are amplified by PCR and adaptor sequences are added to generate a library (see [Libray preparation](#library-preparation) for a more detailed explanation).
 The libraries generated are sequenced then by NGS and **FidelityFinder** is able to evaluate the fidelity of the RT used: the pipeline is able to discard PCR and NGS errors thanks to the construction of consensus sequences that share the same barcode sequence, so it obtains and error rate.
 This error rate is the combination of transcription and reverse transcription errors (see [Pipeline overview](#pipeline-overview) for a more detailed explanation of the pipeline).
 The higher the fidelity of the RT used, the lower the error rate.

 Primers IDs method to determine the fidelity of reverse transcriptases: